DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 To set this up we can right-click on the "Any State" state and hit "Make Transition".
 Then click on the "Idle" state to attach it.
 Now we have a transition from "Any State" to "Idle" and you can tell the direction because of the little arrow.\
 Now this doesn't do anything as is, we still need to tell it when to do this transition.

 Click on the transition (not the state).
-In the Inspector there will will be quite a few options avaliable.
+In the Inspector there will be quite a few options available.
 The main one we need is at the bottom, "Conditions".\
 Here we want to press the plus button.
 Unity will automatically fill this in and because there is only one parameter we should be good.
 It should have "pIdle" in the first box and "true" in the second.

 ![AddingTransitionsToAnimator](Images/AddingTransitionsToAnimator.JPG)

-Now when the condition is fufilled (`pIdle` being `true`) our object with transition from any state to the Idle state.\
+Now when the condition is fulfilled (`pIdle` being `true`) our object with transition from any state to the Idle state.\
-Above the transition there is a drop down labeled "Settings".
+Above the transition there is a drop down menu labeled "Settings".
 In here the last option is called "Can Transition To Self".
-Make sure this un checked.
+Make sure this un-checked.
 This prevents our state from being able to enter the same state.\
 That is all we really need to do here but for best practice we need to change two other things about this transition in the inspector.
 We need to ensure "Has Exit Time" is **not** checked.
 In the little timeline below there are a few things on the scrub bar at the top.
 Find the blue arrow that is farthest to the right and drag it to the left.
 This makes it so there is no blending between our two animations here.
 This doesn't really happen with sprites but still, best practice.

 There we go.
 We have a transition from any state to our Idle state whenever the `pIdle` variable is `true`.
 Still doesn't do anything exciting.
 For that we need to add the ability to transition to some other states.